Is Malaga Expensive? A Guide to Prices in Malaga

 If you want to lounge on the beach while visiting Málaga, then you should also be able to enjoy that this privilege is also completely free!

 Of course, if you want to enjoy things like a tapas and market tour or even a sunset catamaran cruise, then you’re going to need to budget a bit more than you would for a site or museum entry fee.
-Expect tours like this to cost anywhere from €15-70 per person.
+Expect tours like this to cost anywhere from €15-100 per person – it really depends on what you’re looking for!.

-All in all, if you only do one or two paid activities each day, expect to pay about €5-20 per person on activities when you’re visiting Málaga.
+All in all, if you only do one or two paid activities each day, expect to pay about €5-25 per person on activities when you’re visiting Málaga.

 The view of the Alcazaba from below